beeradmoore/dlss-swapper/docs/uninstall/index.md

 ## Additional instructions if you installed via GitHub
 When you originally installed DLSS Swapper from GitHub you also need to install a developer certificate.
-If you are migrating to the [Windows Store version](https://www.microsoft.com/store/apps/9NNL4H1PTJBL) or are just cleaning this app out you should remove this.
-If you have only ever installed via the Windows Store this does not apply to you.
+If you are migrating to the [Microsoft Store version](https://www.microsoft.com/store/apps/9NNL4H1PTJBL) or are just cleaning this app out you should remove this.
+If you have only ever installed via the Microsoft Store this does not apply to you.

 1. Open `Manage user certificates`